- How far is Wine Road from San Francisco airport (SFO)?

 - Why visit the Wine Road wineries rather than the famous Napa Valley wineries?

 Wine Road is the road less traveled.
-Since our tasting rooms aren’t as crowded, you have a better chance of a warm, intimate, friendly experience along our roads, and more personal interaction with winery owners and principals.
-And, we, too, produce world-renowned wines.
+You will have a better chance of an intimate, friendly experience along our roads, and more personal interaction with winery owners and principals.

 - Are there famous wineries on the Wine Road?